Azure/acs-engine/docs/kubernetes.md

 `Nov 10 16:35:22 k8s-master-43D6F832-0 docker[3177]: E1110 16:35:22.840688    3201 kubelet_node_status.go:69] Unable to construct api.Node object for kubelet: failed to get external ID from cloud provider: autorest#WithErrorUnlessStatusCode: POST https://login.microsoftonline.com/72f988bf-86f1-41af-91ab-2d7cd011db47/oauth2/token?api-version=1.0 failed with 400 Bad Request: StatusCode=400`

 3. [Link](serviceprincipal.md) to documentation on how to create/configure a service principal for an ACS-Engine Kubernetes cluster.

+### Managed Disks

+While [Managed disks](../examples/disks-managed/README.md) are supported for the node OS disks, they are currently not supported for persistent volumes.
+See https://github.com/kubernetes/kubernetes/pull/46360 for details.

 ## Learning More